timofeymukha/eddylicious/docs/tutorials/of_channel_lund.rst

    1. Go to the case ``main``.
 Run ``blockMesh`` to create the mesh.

-   2. In order to provide eddylicious the cooridantes of the face centres at the inlet plane we use ``sample``utility.
+   2. In order to provide eddylicious the coordinates of the face centres at the inlet plane we use the ``sample`` utility.
       In the ``system/sampleDict`` file two surfaces coinciding with the inlet patches are defined.
       Run the utility.